we offer a personalised CPD experience

 BSc (Hons) BVM&S MSc DipECVIM-CA MRCVS

 Scott graduated from Edinburgh Vet School in 2007.
 Initially, he worked for the PDSA, before taking a Senior Veterinary Surgeon position with Vets Now in Edinburgh in 2010.
 Scott started his residency in internal medicine at the University of Edinburgh in 2012 after completing a year as a Teaching Fellow in Anatomy and Physiology.
 He completed his residency in 2016 after finishing his Masters in the pathogenesis of canine liver disease and has since been working in referral practice.
 Interventional radiology is something that really interests Scott and he spent some time in 2018, working in this area at UC Davis in California.
 Scott has created and delivered a Post-graduate Certificate in Small Animal Emergency Medicine in association with the University of Surrey.
-Scott is currently the Head of Internal Medicine at Wear Referrals.
+Scott is currently an Internal Medicine Specialist working with Idexx.

 “As well as my clinical interests, I love teaching and delivering CPD.
 I have been lucky enough to lecture worldwide (China, South Korea and Japan).
 I am excited to continue to grow and learn with all of you.
 I have sometimes struggled to balance my academic and health/ well-being, I want that to be the sole focus of our journey together with vtx.”